JOB DESCRIPTION AND PERSON SPECIFICATION

 - Now that the store is so busy in the daytime, the role of night shift is central to ensuring that we able to maintain the high standards that our customers expect.

-- The list below shows the tasks that we expect to be undertaken on a typical night shift.
+- A night duties check list shows the tasks that we expect to be undertaken on a typical night shift.
 Other tasks not listed may also require attention from time to time.
 Night sales staff sign off on each task, dividing tasks fairly and motivating each other in a spirit of teamwork.